 To improve scanning speed you could specify a subnet instead of scanning all of the local network.

 The following configuration values also have an impact on scanning speed:

 Once you get the hang of configuring it, you might come up with your own use case or test all of the suggested scenarios at the same time!
-Whatever you do, the Infection Monkey's Security, ATT&CK and Zero Trust reports will be waiting for you with your results!
+Whatever you do, the Infection Monkey's Security report will be waiting for you with your results!

 Configuring the Infection Monkey with old and stale passwords will enable you to ensure they were really discarded.